theforeman/foreman_templates/README.md

     foreman-rake templates:purge negate=true

+### Import via API

+There is an API (`/template/import/`) to initiate import from external repository.
+The API uses Foreman's authorization and authentication mechanisms.
+There is also an export action available.

+Unfortunately, there is no CLI support yet.

 ## Integration with other Foreman Plugins

 `templates` will start processing a template by looking for a metadata entry of